 Homeowners may opt to sell their house after exiting forbearance for various reasons.
 They may have difficulty making monthly payments or income may have been impacted negatively.
 This may present home sales as a valid option to cut costs.

 Selling your home can be a good idea if you live in a high-tax area and have to pay other hefty fees.
 Moving to a cheaper and more affordable neighborhood could be a good call.
+You can look into the flourishing but modestly priced homes situated in West Valley, East Valley, Glendale, Phoenix and Tucson.
 Similarly, prices of homes have seen a significant increase over the past year as a result of high demand and low supply in the market.
 This implies that it is a sellers’ market.

 Therefore, selling your house with AZ Flat Fee guarantees maximum capital gains.
 In addition to paying only a $3,500 flat fee, they would cover all aspects of the sale including marketing the property, screening buyers, showings, negotiations, and guiding you through the paperwork.

 The main thing to avoid after forbearance ends is foreclosure.
 Typically, your loan type offers a range of options to avoid this.
 However, if you eventually have to sell, extensive capital gains should be your watchword.
 That’s where AZ Flat Fee comes in and can support you through the entire process.